csingley/ofxtools/README.rst

 focus of ``ofxtools`` is full support of the OFX investment message set, which has been somewhat neglected by the Python community.

-The major item remaining on the ``ofxtools`` "to do" list is implementing OFX Section 12 (payments).
+The major items remaining on the ``ofxtools`` "to do" list are to implement interbank payments (OFX Sections 11.8 - 11.9, ACH and wire transfers) and bill pay (OFX Section 12).
 Absent a compelling use case, I can't see implementing Section 9 (email in OFX) or 14 (bill presentment).
 Section 10 (recurring payments) is a low priority.